CluedIn-io/Cluedin-Docker-Local-Deployment/README.md

 ## Setup with latest

-If you want to run with the latest release, do not forget to pull the latest images for CluedIn images.
+If you want to run with the latest release, do not forget to pull the latest images from docker hub.

 Run: